BashirRased/wp-theme-rb-portfolio-two/readme.txt

 == Installation ==
 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Jhon Smith in the search form and press the 'Enter' key on your keyboard.
+2. Type in RB Portfolio Two in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.

 == Frequently Asked Questions ==